comododragon/riscv-llvm/README.md

 ## Instructions on Compilation and Basic LLVM Use

-Refer to the original repo documentation for instructions on how to compile and use.
+Refer to the original repository documentation for instructions on how to compile and use.

 ## Usage Information